FreeBSD: Lawsuit

 386BSD and FreeBSD were both derived from BSD releases.
 In January 1992, Berkeley Software Design Inc. (BSDi) started to release BSD/386, later called BSD/OS, an operating system similar to FreeBSD and based on 4.3BSD Net/2.
 AT&T filed a lawsuit against BSDi and alleged distribution of AT&T source code in violation of license agreements.
 The lawsuit was settled out of court and the exact terms were not all disclosed.
 The only one that became public was that BSDi would migrate its source base to the newer 4.4BSD-Lite2 sources.
 Although not involved in the litigation, it was suggested to FreeBSD that it should also move to 4.4BSD-Lite2.
 FreeBSD 2.0, which was released in November 1994, was the first version of FreeBSD without any code from AT&T.

 Current situation

 Today, FreeBSD is used by many IT companies such as IBM, Nokia, Juniper Networks, and NetApp to build their products.
 Certain parts of Apple's macOS operating system are based on FreeBSD.
 Both the PlayStation 3 and Nintendo Switch operating system also borrow certain components from FreeBSD, while the PlayStation 4 operating system is derived from FreeBSD 9.
-Netflix, WhatsApp, and FlightAware are also examples of large, successful and heavily network-oriented companies which are running FreeBSD.
+Netflix, WhatsApp (from 2008 to 2014's Facebook's acquisition) and FlightAware are also examples of companies which are running FreeBSD.